HarryXuancy/hello-world/README.md

 i'll remember this
 btw
 i love badminton
-and i try to do more
+i delet the word and write someother